FUTUREPRIMITIVEXYZ/fp-frontend-challenge/README.md

 ## Additional Info

 Feel free to use any methodologies you'd incorporate into your typical development flow.

----

-Feel free to reach out if you have questions or need clarification on any aspect of this challenge.
+Reach out if you have questions or need clarification on any aspect of this challenge.
 Good luck!